Cause and Effect Dominoes

 ESL Past Simple vs. Past Perfect Worksheet - Grammar Exercises: Binary Choice, Matching - Speaking Activity: Asking and Answering, Freer Practice - Pair Work

-In this productive past simple vs. past perfect worksheet, students practice using the past simple and the past perfect with time expressions like 'before'...
+In this productive past simple vs. past perfect worksheet, sstudents practice using the past simple and the past perfect with time words and expressions to...

-ESL Past Simple vs. Past Perfect Worksheet - Grammar Exercises: Binary Choice, Matching, Gap-fill, Identifying, Rewriting Sentences - Speaking Activity: Asking and Answering Questions from Prompts, Controlled and Freer Practice - Pair Work In this productive past simple vs. past perfect worksheet, students practice using the past simple and the past perfect with time expressions like 'before', 'after' and 'when' to show which past action happened first and to talk about their own experiences.
+ESL Past Simple vs. Past Perfect Worksheet - Grammar Exercises: Binary Choice, Matching, Gap-fill, Identifying, Rewriting Sentences - Speaking Activity: Asking and Answering Questions from Prompts, Controlled and Freer Practice - Pair Work In this productive past simple vs. past perfect worksheet, students practice using the past simple and the past perfect with time words and expressions to show which past action happened first and then use the target language to talk about their own experiences.
 First, students read two example sentences and underline the correct answers in the grammar statements.
 Students then match sentence halves together and underline the correct tense in each complete sentence.
-Next, students complete sentences with the verbs in brackets in their correct past simple or past perfect form.
+Next, students complete sentences with the verbs in brackets in the correct past simple or past perfect form.
 After that, students read a grammar rule and cross out 'had' in the sentences in which it can be omitted.
-Next, students rewrite past simple sentences using the past perfect and the time expressions in brackets.
-Finally, in pairs, students ask and answer questions using prompts to practice using the past simple and past perfect in meaningful contexts.
+Next, students rewrite pairs of past simple sentences as one sentence using the past perfect and the word in brackets.
+Finally, in pairs, students ask and answer questions using prompts to practice using the past simple and past perfect in mstudents practice using the past simple and the past perfect with time words and expressions to show which past action happened first and then use the target language to talk about their own experiences.eaningful contexts.

 Timeline Detectives